How to become a healthcare science professional

 Find out more about healthcare science apprenticeships on the National School of Healthcare Science website

-The PTP leads to an approved and accredited degree in in one of five themes of healthcare science:
+If studying for a degree is right for you, the PTP leads to an approved and accredited degree in one of five themes of healthcare science:

 - neurosensory sciences (audiology, neurophysiology, ophthalmic and vision science)

-- pathology sciences (blood sciences, infection sciences, cellular sciences, genetics science)
+- life sciences (blood sciences, infection sciences, cellular sciences, genetics science)

 - medical physics (radiotherapy physics, radiation physics, nuclear medicine)

 - clinical engineering (medical engineering, radiation engineering, renal technology, rehabilitation engineering)